biocatiit/website/content/pages/users_apply.rst

     `properly acknowledge the APS and BioCAT <{filename}/pages/users_publications.rst>`_, and notify both the APS and BioCAT of such publications.
 Peer-reviewed publications are are the primary measure of scientific output.
-Properly documented publications insure that funds are avaliable to continue operating the facility.
+Properly documented publications insure that funds are available to continue operating the facility.

 #.
 Refine Your Experiment